SQL·Kotlin·Free

 Plain Kotlin

-One Kotlin class per CREATE TABLE, inside a package you choose.
+One Kotlin data class per CREATE TABLE, inside a package you choose.
 No JPA annotations, no Exposed tables, no runtime you did not already have.
-Wire them to whatever DB layer your project already uses.
+The types are annotated for kotlinx.serialization; wire them to whatever DB layer your project already uses.

 src/main/kotlin/com/example/models/ generated